-Graduate students who do not register for course work, Thesis or Dissertation Direction, or Interim Study in any given semester must request a leave of absence for that semester.
-Leaves of absence are not usually granted for more than two semesters at a time, and are rarely granted for students on Doctoral Continuation.
+Graduate students who do not register for course work, in any given semester can request a leave of absence for that semester.
 Students may apply for a personal or medical leave of absence.
 As described below, appropriate documentation is required for a medical leave of absence.

-Students may obtain a personal or medical leave of absence form online at www.bc.edu/studentservices and submit it for their school's Associate Dean's approval.
+Students may obtain a personal or medical leave of absence form online at www.bc.edu/studentservices and submit it for their school's Associate Dean or representative approval.